BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 These menu-style actions are what are the equivalent of iOS Rotors.
 And so as you might imagine, this only scratches the surface of the capabilities of just rotors on macOS.
 Ah, the power of macOS VoiceOver... perhaps that'll leave you wanting to explore it further.
+(Pro tip: the hints will help you gradually explore more options and actions as you come across them, like custom actions and custom content.)

 ## With great power...